 Piazzetta Andrea Palladio -morning and late afternoon.

-There are some really great shopping streets around here with too with Corso Andrea Palladio being one of the best, although expensive.
-If bargains are more you're thing then head to the Thursday market in Piazza dei Signori - you'll find an amazing selection of products from delicious treats through to Dolce and Gabbana.
+There are some really great shopping streets around here too, with Corso Andrea Palladio being one of the best, although expensive.
+If bargains are more your thing, head to the Thursday market in Piazza dei Signori, where you'll find an amazing selection of products, from delicious treats to the latest Italian fashion.

 A shopping arcade in the old town near Corso Palladio.